GeordyJ/tmp-edit/README.md

-# tmp-edit
+# Temp Edit

 ## Description

 This script copies a file to the system's temporary directory (`$TMPDIR` or `\tmp`) for editing, helping reduce input lag when editing files on remote mounts (e.g., `sshfs`).
 After editing, the file is synced back to its original location.
 This script was designed for MacOS, the script uses `fswatch` to detect changes and automatically sync the file in the background.
-This allows syncing even while the editor is runing.
+This allows syncing even while the editor is running.

-This is useful if you are mounting a filesystem using `sshfs` and you want to edit in your preffered editor, which might allow system wide clipboard, configration etc. The main reason is that as `sshfs` uses `ssh` as backend, it is slow, causing input lags and jitters even in the lightest of editors.
+This is useful if you are mounting a file-system using `sshfs` and you want to edit in your preferred editor, which might allow system wide clipboard, configuration etc. The main reason is that as `sshfs` uses `ssh` as backend, it is slow, causing input lags and jitters even in the lightest of editors.

 ## Requirements